Well logs, fluid production, and geologic and simulation models are required to maximize efficient and cost-effective decision-making.

 , including well log data, fluid production data, and geologic models are required.
 Often, the sheer volume of data generated is a significant challenge to the process, as geoscientists and engineers work to integrate the various sources of information into a single, coherent model.
 This is further complicated by the fact that the data commonly is provided in a variety of formats using a variety of software applications.

-Accurate reservoir models require data from many sources, and while each source alone is subject to limitations and weaknesses, the dataset as a whole is strengthened the more sources there are.
+Accurate reservoir models require data from many sources, especially well logs for rock attributes.
+While each source alone is subject to limitations and weaknesses, the dataset as a whole is strengthened the more sources there are.
 The challenge then, is in the integration and analysis of these large volumes of diverse data such that the reservoir model emerges clearly from the confusion.

-As a further limitation, the properties and data collected are limited in that they represent conditions valid within only a few feet of the boring itself and at a single point in time.
-As such, the point data nature of well logs means that conditions between borings must be extrapolated and this results in a level of uncertainty that can lead to costly mischaracterization.
+Several limitations exist working with log data, the rock properties and data collected are limited in that they represent conditions valid within only a few feet of the wellbore itself and at a single point in time.
+As such, the point data nature of well logs means that conditions between wells must be extrapolated and this results in a level of uncertainty that can lead to costly mischaracterization.